-The EU Coalition Explorer presents the results of the EU28 survey conducted by the European Council on Foreign Relations in the 28 member states of the European Union.
-It illustrates the expert opinions of 877 respondents who work on European policy in governments and think-tanks.
-The explorer creates a visual understanding of the views held by Europe’s professional political class – information that otherwise is not available to policy makers or the public.
+The EU Coalition Explorer presents the results of the EU27 Survey conducted by the European Council on Foreign Relations in the 27 member states of the European Union.
+It illustrates the expert opinions of more than 800 respondents who work on European policy in governments, think-tanks, academia, the media, and elsewhere.
+The Coalition Explorer creates a visual understanding of the views held by Europe’s professional political class – information that otherwise is not available to policymakers or the public.

-In four chapters on Preferences, Influence, Partners and Policies, the EU Coalition Explorer shows the potential for future coalition building between the EU member states.
-The document can be used as an interactive tool to locate the EU’s political centre – or centres – from which a more capable and cohesive European Union can be built.
+Across 20 policy areas, the EU Coalition Explorer shows the potential for future coalition building between EU member states.
+The interactive tool can be used to locate the EU’s political centre – or centres – from which a more capable and cohesive European Union can be built.